TruFin-io/examples/README.md

-# TruFin Labs Examples
+# TruFin Examples

-This repository contains example implementations and usage demonstrations for TruFin Labs products.
-These examples serve as reference implementations to help developers integrate and work with TruFin Labs' solutions effectively.
+This repository contains example implementations and usage demonstrations for TruFin products.
+These examples serve as reference implementations to help developers integrate and work with TruFin solutions effectively.

 ## Prerequisites